Folke Fridell: Biography

+Legacy

 Fridell explained the reason behind his art: "As long as there are proletarians, there is a proletarian literature.
 And I would like to go a little further and say that as long as people are insulted in their work for so long, there must be voices that speak their language and take their case."

 By his influential criticism of monotonous and soul-killing factory work in Sweden's modernizing era of Taylorist automation, Fridell become a renewer of the workplace as well as a champion of the right of the worker to defend his dignity and capacity for cooperative decision-making.
 Other frequent themes of Fridell's writing were juvenile delinquency, rural flight and dystopian views of the future.

 Fridell's work has been regarded as easy to read, conveying an ironic sense of humor.
 A prolific writer and editorialist, he often wrote in the voice of an alter ego.
 His play "One Man's Bread" was translated into English; the working class characters' dialogue was represented in British cockney accents.
 Fridell's novel Rikedom ("Wealth," 1956) was made into a television film in 1978.
 In 2005 Swedish singer-songwriter (and orienteering expert) Erik de Vahl released a mellow song he composed and named after Fridell.

 Fridell died in 1985 at the age of 80 and is buried in the cemetery of Berga church in Lagan.
 Outside the library in Ljungby, a bronze bust of Folke Fridell commemorates his contributions to the development of literature, theory, working conditions, and human liberty in Sweden.